 Class Participation Presence in the lecture will benefit the students greatly in understanding related topics.
-Some lectures involve interactive game, pop-up quizzes and video session.
-For those activities, students will be randomly selected to share your opinion.
+Some lectures involve interactive games, pop-up quizzes and video sessions.
+Students will be randomly selected to share their opinion.

-Individual Assignments Students will complete two assignments throughout the semester $(2\times10\%)$.
-The main purpose is to enhance the understanding of course contents.
-The assignments include multiple-choice questions and calculations.
-Completed problem sets must be handed in to the canvas system by the due date/time (expected week 5; 10).
+Individual Assignment Completed problem sets must be handed in to the canvas system by the due date/time (expected week 5).

 Group Project Each group (composed of 6 people) is to submit a regional poverty analysis (expected week 13).
-Please submit the group membership form (one per group) to sosc1420@ust.hk by February, 18th.
+Please submit the group membership form (one per group) to sosc1420@ust.hk by February, 21st.
 The individual score will be based on the group performance and the individual contribution to the group, which is subject to peer evaluation.
 To ensure the quality, we will arrange meetings with each group in week 10 before the project starts.
 Guidelines on the project will be provided in detail in week 7.

+Midterm Exam: expected in week 8.

-Final Exam To be arranged by ARRO.
-The exam will be closed-book, covering lecture notes, required readings and all materials presented in the class.
-We provisionally decide that the exam includes multiple-choice questions and calculations.
-More details will be announced later depending on the University's teaching arrangement.
+Final Exam: to be arranged by ARRO.

+Both proctored exams will be held on campus, covering lecture notes, required readings and all materials presented in the class.
+The mid-term and final exam will be closed book and mutually exclusive; The exams include multiple-choice questions and calculations.